Municipalidad-de-Las-Heras/Docs/Writerside/topics/How-to-create-a-VM-with-Cloud-Init-setting-in-Proxmox.md

-# How to create a VM with Cloud-Init setting in Proxmox
+# Create a VM with Cloud-Init setting in Proxmox

 Let’s see how to create a VM, starting from a template, and using Cloud-Init to configure basic settings at the first run.